Class Block

 - The coordinate system as it is in love2d.

-- A rectangle we define by the coordinate of its upper-left corner and its width
+- A rectangle we define by the coordinate of its upper-left corner and

 and height.
 I.e. it is a tuple (x, y, w, h).